rycolab/website/content/publication/lial-acl-24/index.md

 ---
-title: On the Representational Capacity of Recurrent Neural Language Models
+title: What Do Language Models Learn in Context?
+The Structured Task Hypothesis.

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- Franz Nowak
+- Jiaoda Li
-- Anej Svete
+- Yifan Hou
-- Li Du
+- Mrinmaya Sachan
 - Ryan Cotterell

 # Author notes (such as 'Equal Contribution')
 author_notes: []

-date: '2023-12-01'
+date: '2024-01-01'
 doi: ''

 # Schedule page publish date (NOT publication's date).
-publishDate: '2024-06-21T14:03:01.783736Z'
+publishDate: '2024-07-10T09:33:12.839213Z'

 # Publication type.
 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;